 It was humbling at first for Matt to be on the receiving end of coaching sessions because he was used to being the person administering consulting services to others.
 He was astonished to discover how much his thinking developed when he yielded to the process.

 “The Barrett Group really exceeded my initial expectations.
 I thought I’d just need their help locating a good fit at the income level I was seeking.
 I didn’t expect to need help in personality assessment, but I was fooling myself.
 My [Clarity] coach, Ken Malouf, really challenged me to be honest and transparent about my values and goals.
 Those discussions revealed a lot about how I could follow my inclinations,” said Matt.
 “Sometimes it is beneficial for us to swallow our pride and recognize that we need a fresh set of eyes to look at our situation.”

 Over four weeks Matt took various assessments.
 Then he and his coach worked together to identify goals that align with Matt’s talents and values and create a long-term personal strategic plan.

 “It was eye-opening.
 You think you know yourself, but I learned that I have some deep-seated values that I was pushing away.
 This was partly why I was burning out.
 Ken would dig deeper and uncover things that I hadn’t put on paper.
 He’s got a great talent!”

-Matt was equally appreciative of his coaching experience when he moved onto Phase 2.
+Matt was equally appreciative of his coaching experience when he moved onto the next phase.

 “I really enjoyed working with Lori Chevalier.
 There is a lot you learn in this second phase, much of it about social media,” said Matt.
 “I had always thought of myself as an experienced networker – I have thousands of connections on LinkedIn and Facebook – but I’d always been on the side of helping others.
 It was uncomfortable for me to be in the position of asking someone else for help.
 But I went with it.”